natesampo/ML-Tron/README.md

 # PercepTRON
 We hate losing at Tron.
 To remedy this, we  developed an evolutionary machine learning algorithm to lose Tron for us.

+This project was done as project for a machine learning course at Olin College.

 ## What a NEAT algorithm

 NeuroEvolution of Augmenting Topologies (NEAT) is an algorithm for evolving sparse neural nets.
 NEAT evolves neural networks by randomly adding nodes, adding edges, and perturbing edge weights.
 More fit networks will replicate while less fit networks will drop out of the population.